France in midst of 4th heat wave amid historic drought

 PARIS (AP) — France was in the midst of its fourth heat wave of the year Monday as the country faces what the government warned is its worst drought on record.

-National weather agency Meteo France said the heat wave began in the south and is expected to spread across the country and last until the weekend.
+National weather agency Meteo France said the heat wave begain in the south and is expected to spread across the country and last until the weekend.

-Overall, the southern half of France expects daytime temperatures of up to 40 degrees Celsius (104 degrees Fahrenheit) ad won’t drop at night below 20 C (68 F).
+Overall, the southern half of France expects daytime temperatures of up to 40 degrees Celsius (104 degrees Fahrenheit) ad won’t drop at nighttime below 20 degrees Celsius (68 degrees Fahrenheit).

 Water restrictions in place range from daytime irrigation bans to limiting water usage to people, livestock and to keep aquatic species alive.